Cacti/rrdproxy/README.md

 Yellow | Warnings and will be ignored, correct the problem if needed Red | Errors and will not be ignored, may prevent continuation

-When the wziard prompts for the various settings that are available, you can accept the default value simply by pressing return to accept it.
+When the wizard prompts for the various settings that are available, you can accept the default value simply by pressing return to accept it.
 Below are a few of these settings and the default values that can be accepted: